The topological Bloch-Floquet transform and some applications: The wandering property

 \section{The wandering property}

 An interesting and generally unsolved problem is the construction of the invariant subspaces of an operator or of a family of operators.
 Let $\rrr{S}$ be a $C^\ast$-algebra contained in $\bbb{B}(\sss{H})$.
 If $\psi\in\sss{H}$ then the subspace $\rrr{S}[\psi]$ generated by the action of $\rrr{S}$ on the vector $\psi$ is an invariant subspace for the $C^\ast$-algebra.
-The existence of a particular decomposition of the Hilbert space in invariant subspaces depends on the nature of the $C^\ast$-algebra.
+The existence of a particular decomposition of the Hilbert space into invariant subspaces depends on the nature of the $C^\ast$-algebra.
 The problem is reasonably simple to solve for the $C^\ast$-algebras which satisfy the wandering property.

-\begin{defi}[wandering property] Let $\rrr{S}$ be a commutative unital $C^\ast$-algebra generated by the countable family $\{A_1,A_2,\ldots\}$ of commuting bounded normal operators and their adjoints (with the convention $A_j^0:=\num{1}$) in a separable Hilbert space $\sss{H}$.
-We will say that $\rrr{S}$ has the {\upshape wandering property} if there exists a (at most) countable family $\{\psi_1,\psi_2,\ldots\}\subset\sss{H}$ of orthonormal vectors which is $\rrr{S}$-cyclic (according to Remark \ref{rkcyc}) and such that
+\begin{defi}[wandering property] Let $\rrr{S}$ be a commutative unital $C^\ast$-algebra generated by the countable family $\{A_1,A_2,\ldots\}$ of commuting bounded normal operators in a separable Hilbert space $\sss{H}$.
+We say that $\rrr{S}$ has the {\upshape wandering property} if there exists a (at most) countable family $\{\psi_1,\psi_2,\ldots\}\subset\sss{H}$ of orthonormal vectors which is $\rrr{S}$-cyclic (according to Remark \ref{rkcyc}) and such that

 where $A^a:=A_1^{a_1}A_2^{a_2}\ldots A_N^{a_N}$, $\delta_{k,h}$ is the usual Kronecker delta and $\delta_{a,b}$ is the Kronecker delta for the multiindices $a$ and $b$. \end{defi} Let $\sss{H}_k:=\rrr{S}[\psi_k]$ be the Hilbert subspace generated by the action of $\rrr{S}$ on the vector $\psi_k$.
-If $\rrr{S}$ has the wandering property then the Hilbert space decomposes as $\sss{H}=\bigoplus_{k\in\N}\sss{H}_k$ and each $\sss{H}_k$ is an $\rrr{S}$-invariant subspace.
+If $\rrr{S}$ has the wandering property then the Hilbert space decomposes as $\sss{H}=\bigoplus_{k \in \I}\sss{H}_k$ and each $\sss{H}_k$ is an $\rrr{S}$-invariant subspace.
 We will refer to $\sss{H}_k$ as a \emph{ wandering subspace} and to $\{\psi_1,\psi_2,\ldots\}$ as the \emph{ wandering system}.
 In these subspaces each operator $A_j$ acts as a unilateral weighted shift and this justifies the use of the adjective \virg{wandering} (see \cite{nagy} Chapter 1, Sections 1 and 2).
 The wandering property implies many interesting consequences.